 Containers, as we know and speak of them today, were first developed (marketed?) by Sun Microsystems, who called them Solaris Containers in 2005, and Linux followed in 2008 with their operating-system level virtualization method, LXC.
 The latter is the technology that Docker was first built-upon, although it no longer uses it.

-By 2013, Linux natively supports the building blocks for containers (cgroups, namespaces) in the kernel (starting with version 3.8), which considerably opens the reach of containers to a broader audience.
+By 2013, Linux natively supports the building blocks for containers (cgroups, namespaces) in the kernel (starting with version 3.8), which considerably opens the reach of containers to a broad audience.

 So Docker?
 Unless I’m missing something, they’ve just been successful at marketing something old as something new.
 And they have a cute mascot.